-Only five countries sign up for NZ's trade agreement to tackle climate change
+Jacinda Ardern in New York: Only five countries sign up for NZ's trade agreement to tackle climate change

-Only five countries have signed on for New Zealand's new trade agreement to combat climate change, but Prime Minister Jacinda Ardern said this was only the beginning and expected more countries to support it.
+Only five countries intend to sign on for New Zealand's new trade agreement to combat climate change, but Prime Minister Jacinda Ardern said this was only the beginning and expected more countries to join.

-Ardern announced Agreement on Climate Change, Trade and Sustainability (ACCTS) at the United Nations in New York this morning, alongside leaders and minister of the countries that have signed up: Norway, Iceland, Costa Rica and Fiji.
+Ardern announced the launch of negotiations for the Agreement on Climate Change, Trade and Sustainability (ACCTS) at the United Nations in New York this morning.

+She was joined by representatives of countries that intend to sign up, including Norway's Prime Minister Erna Solberg, Iceland's Prime Minister Katrín Jakobsdóttir, Fijian Prime Minister Frank Bainimarama and Costa Rica Vice Minister of Foreign Affairs Duayner Salas.

-The agreement intends to:
+The agreement aims to:

 • Remove tariffs on environmental goods